urwid/urwid/docs/manual/widgets.rst

 Comparing to the :class:`ListBox`,
 :class:`Scrollable` handles fixed and flow widgets directly instead of using list of small widgets.

+:class:`ListBox` should be used to scroll between widgets, which can be multiline by itself.
+:class:`Scrollable` should be used to scroll over widget lines.

-And :class:`ScrollBar` provide visual scrollbar with scrolling position information.
+:class:`ScrollBar` provide visual scrollbar with scrolling position information.

 .. currentmodule:: Scrollable